British Chamber of Commerce in Japan: Books for Smiles Project

 The BCCJ's Books for Smiles Project invites firms of all sizes and across all industry sectors to support the professional development of Japan's disadvantaged youth by donating books.
 All proceeds from the sale of second-hand books are used to provide tuition for youngsters leaving welfare facilities in Japan.
 Regarding the Books for Smiles Project, the BCCJ is in partnership with NPO Bridge for Smile, a not-for-profit organisation certified by the National Tax Agency which teaches care-leavers how to build social skills, manage a budget, find accommodation and get a job.

 British Business Awards

-Held annually by the BCCJ every year, the British Business Awards are a not-for-profit event to recognise innovation and success for organizations across a plethora of industries.
+Held annually by the BCCJ every year since 2007, the British Business Awards are a not-for-profit event to recognise innovation and success for organizations across a plethora of British and Japanese industries.
+The BBAs are a prestigious award showcasing the extent of British success in Japan.
 Social contributions are awarded based on a commitment to community efforts, environmental sustainability, and recognition for ethical standards.
 Organizations are judged specifically in these criteria thus to endorse organisation's projects, products, or initiatives to the public.